straup/xmlresume-tools/README.md

 	make all RESUME=/path/to/resume-en.xml NAME=aaronstraupcope

-This creates 4 copies of my resume: A plain-text version, an HTML version (with an inline stylesheet) and two PDF versions one of which contains personal information and references and another which does not.
+This creates 5 copies of my resume: A plain-text version, an HTML version (with an inline stylesheet), an XML version and two PDF versions one of which contains personal information and references and another which does not.

+(By default personal information and references are removed from all other formats.)

 The files are created in `xmlresume-tools/build` directory.